 Let’s take a look at the various types of prepress proofs that Sheridan offers for your book projects.

-- Digital Text Proofs (DTP) – Printed 600 dpi lasers, DTPs are b/w proofs that show halftones in low resolution.
+- Digital Text Proofs (DTP) – Printed 600 dpi lasers, DTPs are hard copy b/w proofs that show halftones in low resolution.
 DTPs are helpful for verifying page order, page breaks, and image placement.
 Recommended for: Projects where you don’t need to review color or halftone quality.

-- Digital Color Proofs (DCP) – Produced on wide format Epson printers calibrated to our color presses, DCPs are continuous tone proofs, meaning they have no dots.
+- Digital Color Proofs (DCP) – Produced on wide format Epson printers calibrated to our color presses, DCPs are hard copy continuous tone proofs, meaning they have no dots.
 DCPs are helpful for viewing color breaks and tonal qualities of CMYK color.
 PMS colors will not be accurate on DCPs as they print CMYK.
 Recommended for: Projects with critical four-color process work.

 - Softproofs – Softproofs are PDF proofs of the text or component file that you can download to your computer.
 Since computer monitors project color in RGB, and presses print in CMYK, softproofs are not an accurate representation of how color will appear when printed.
 When color and halftone quality are not a concern, softproofs offer an economical and timely option as they remove the cost of creating a paper proof and shipping it back and forth.
 Recommended for: Projects where you don’t need to review color or halftone quality.